VBFT: Veloce Byzantine Fault Tolerant Consensus for Blockchains: Proof of Correctness

-Third, to prevent the protocol to be indefinitely in the state of unhappy path (view change), a node will not broadcast $\textsc{view-change}$ message and trigger view change if it receives at most $f < n/3$ number of $\textsc{view-change}$ messages.
-Therefore, Byzantine nodes cannot trigger an unhappy path view change until at least one honest node also broadcasts a $\textsc{view-change}$ message.

-If the primary is selected in round-robin manner, then after at most $f$ Byzantine primaries, an honest primary will be selected.
-Therefore, progress will be made eventually.
-Similarly, if the primary is being selected randomly then the probability of a bad event (selection of a Byzantine primary) is $P_b=1/3$.
-By considering such a bad event as the Bernoulli trial, we have the probability of a bad event for $k$ consecutive views as $P_b^k$.
-This shows that $P_b^k$ quickly approaches $0$ as $k$ increases.
-Therefore, eventually, an honest node will be selected as primary so that the protocol can make progress.
+\textbf{Leader Selection:} In cases where leaders are selected in a round-robin manner, after at most $f$ Byzantine leaders, an honest leader will be chosen.
+This ensures that progress will be made eventually.
+Similarly, if leaders are selected randomly, the probability of selecting a Byzantine leader is $P_b=1/3$.
+Treating this as a Bernoulli trial, the probability of a bad event (selecting a Byzantine leader) occurring for $k$ consecutive views is $P_b^k$.
+As $k$ increases, $P_b^k$ rapidly approaches $0$, guaranteeing that an honest node will eventually be selected as the leader, allowing the protocol to make progress.